Iron-Ham/swift-commit-gen/Plan.md

    - ✅ Print proposed subject/body; offer `y` (accept), `e` (edit in `$EDITOR`), `n` (abort).
    - ✅ On accept, optionally stage files (`--stage`) and run `git commit -F -` using the generated text (`--commit`).
    - ✅ Surface a summary of changes that will be committed alongside the draft.
+   - ✅ Provide `r` (regenerate) and `c` (regenerate with context) options, reusing the current prompt package.
+   - ✅ Add ANSI theming so logs and summaries highlight paths, additions, deletions, and metadata.
 3. ✅ Add `--print-json` for tooling integration (via `--format json`).

 Phase 5b: Prompt Budget & Batching 🚧